AnamorphicOptimus/Regression/README.md

 Here is a set of regression algorithms.
 Logistics, Ridge and Lasso are all implemented in Python.

 ## Introduction
-"Decision Tree" is an experimental project.
+"Regression" is an experimental project.
 Through self-study on the principle of Regression, I finally completed the realization of the following two models, which are implemented in Python.
 Some suggestions and questions from the experiment were also put forward later.

 ## Experiment Conclusions: